Accounting equation: The equation

 The equation resulting from making these substitutions in the accounting equation may be referred to as the expanded accounting equation, because it yields the breakdown of the equity component of the equation.

-Assets = Liabilities + Contributed Capital + Revenue − Expenses − Dividends

 Applications

 The accounting equation is fundamental to the double-entry bookkeeping practice.
 Its applications in accountancy and economics are thus diverse.

-Financial statement
+Financial statements

 A company's quarterly and annual reports are basically derived directly from the accounting equations used in bookkeeping practices.
 These equations, entered in a business's general ledger, will provide the material that eventually makes up the foundation of a business's financial statements.
 This includes expense reports, cash flow and salary and company investments.

 Double entry bookkeeping system

 The accounting equation plays a significant role as the foundation of the double-entry bookkeeping system.
 The primary aim of the double-entry system is to keep track of debits and credits and ensure that the sum of these always matches up to the company assets, a calculation carried out by the accounting equation.
 It is based on the idea that each transaction has an equal effect.
 It is used to transfer totals from books of prime entry into the nominal ledger.
 Every transaction is recorded twice so that the debit is balanced by a credit.